-Jake Heimark had no intentions of starting a food-manufacturing company when he got into cannabis.
-He and his partners at PLUS took it a step further—they created their own facility.
+Jake Heimark had no intentions of starting a food manufacturing company when he got into cannabis.
+But he and his partners at PLUS took it a step further—they created their own facility.

 Heimark, an early Facebook employee in risk management, left tech behind to work in Colorado’s legal marijuana market.
 During his time with a cannabis incubator developing a banking solution, he saw a massive growth in edibles sales through recreational dispensaries that led to a eureka moment.